The Blue Planet

 2/5

-No diverse representation indicated in available information, as the focus is exclusively on marine biology and natural history.
+No diverse human representations indicated in available information as the focus is exclusively on marine biology.

 Educational Value